polar-bear-app/polar-bear-app.github.io/docs/developer/5-how-to-read-the-code.md

 - `lib.rs`: This file behaves more like a contact book.
 You only register the modules here, no actual logic goes here.
 - `android_main.rs`: Did you see that `#[no_mangle] android_main` function?
 Android apps do not have a `main` function, instead:
   - When you open an Android app (by clicking the app icon), Android will launch an activity.
   - An activity is a Java class that extends `android.app.Activity`.
-Polar Bear is written in pure Rust, so we registered a special `NativeActivity`.
+Local Desktop is written in pure Rust, so we registered a special `NativeActivity`.
   - The `NativeActivity` will load the `android_main` inside `libpolar_bear.so` (the object into which all of our Rust code is compiled).
 That's why we need the `#[no_mangle]` annotation, to prevent Rust compiler from changing the function name.

 So `android_main.rs` is the genesis of all the spaghetti code.
 In case you got lost, just put a breakpoint at the beginning of this function and follow the execution flow.